LinkWellNodes/Documentation/docs/services/direct-request-jobs/Jobs-and-Pricing.md

 In maintaining a triple-redundant, highly-secure, zero-downtime environment for our customers, we incur heavy infrastructure costs.
 Fees sent along with your requests go toward offsetting these costs.

-You can read more about the associated [costs of being a node operator](/faq/Chainlink-Operators?id=how-much-does-it-cost-to-run-a-chainlink-node) on our FAQ page.
+You can read more about the associated [costs of being a node operator](/knowledgebase/Chainlink-Operators-FAQ?id=how-much-does-it-cost-to-run-a-chainlink-node) on our FAQ page.

 #### 4. The pricing of our fellow node operators

 In order to remain competitive, LinkWell Nodes needs to take into consideration the pricing model of our fellow node operators when establishing our target price point.

-### Have questions about pricing?
+### Have a question about our pricing?

-Feel free to reach out to us via our [contact form](https://linkwellnodes.io/Home.html#contact-us "Contact LinkWell Nodes") to discuss.
+Please reach out to us via our [contact form](https://linkwellnodes.io/Home.html#contact-us "Contact LinkWell Nodes") to discuss.

 ## External Adapters